Skip to main content

 The Research Project module is a core module for the postgraduate modular finance scheme.
 This module is based on the BAM0xx Financial Modelling and Research Methods module that provides you with an understanding of research methodology and the research methods and skills that you will need to complete your research project successfully.
 To help you do this you will be allocated an individual supervisor who will provide guidance and encouragement.
 During this module you will draw on the knowledge and skills that you have gained during the earlier taught modules, but you will also acquire new skills and knowledge that will enhance your profile as a critical, independent, and creative thinker - just the sort of high level skills that modern employers are looking for.
 Whilst this is a demanding module, it is also a module that will give you an immense amount of satisfaction, because the research project and dissertation is your own, and what gaining a master's degree is all about.

 The professional placement year is optional.
 It takes place after the full-time year.
 It allows students to do a 12-month work placement as part of their course.
-The work placement is an assessed part of the course and is therefore covered by a Tier 4 visa.
+The work placement is an assessed part of the course and is therefore covered by a Student Route visa.
 Find out more about the postgraduate work placement scheme.

 The Professional Placement module is a core module for those students following a Master's programme that incorporates an extended professional placement that follows completion of the first 180 credits of taught modules and project or dissertation.
 It provides students with the opportunity to apply their knowledge and skills in an appropriate working environment, and to develop and enhance key employability skills and subject specific skills in their chosen subject.